-|Major Groups > Gilled Mushrooms > Dark-Spored > Cortinarius > Cortinarius "hesleri"|
+|Major Groups > Gilled Mushrooms > Dark-Spored > Cortinarius > Cortinarius hesleri|

 by Michael Kuo

 This gorgeous, brilliant orange Cortinarius is often one of the first Cortinarii to appear each year in eastern North America, where it is found under oaks.
 In my area (central Illinois) only Cortinarius distans precedes it, Cortinarius-wise.
-May and June are the months for Cortinarius distans, while Cortinarius hesleri appears in June and July.
+May and June are the months for Cortinarius distans, while Cortinarius hesleri usually appears in June and July.
 The cap, lower stem, and gills of Cortinarius hesleri are all bright orange when fresh, making it a fairly unmistakable species.

 Cortinarius hesleri is one of several North American versions of the European, beech-loving species Cortinarius cinnabarinus, frequently featured in field guides as a species complex.
 A western version, Cortinarius californicus, is associated with conifers and appears in the fall; its cap is brownish orange.
-Cortinarius marylandensis, probably widely distributed east of the Rocky Mountains, is similar but features a red cap and red gills, along with spores that are less prominently ornamented.
+Cortinarius marylandensis, also under hardwoods and probably widely distributed east of the Rocky Mountains, is similar but features a red cap and red gills, along with spores that are less prominently ornamented.

 Spore Print: Rusty brown.